Thelymitra hygrophila: Taxonomy and naming

 Thelymitra hygrophila was first formally described in 2010 by Robert Bates from a specimen he collected near Springton in 2004.
 The description was published in the Journal of the Adelaide Botanic Garden.
 The specific epithet (hygrophila) is said to be derived from the Ancient Greek hygros meaning "water" and phelos meaning "love", referring to the habitat preference of this species.
 In Ancient Greek, the proper word for "water" is however hydōr (ὕδωρ), while hygros (ὑγρός) means "wet", "moist" or "fluid".
 Phēlos (φῆλος) actually means "deceitful" in Ancient Greek, while "love" (in the sense of affection or fondness) is philia (φιλία) or philos (φῖλος).

 Distribution and habitat

-The blue star sun orchid grows in rich soils near river red gum and temporary ponds with rushes and sedges in the Murray and Southern Lofty botanical regions.
+Blue star sun orchid grows in rich soils near river red gum and temporary ponds with rushes and sedges in the Murray and Southern Lofty botanical regions.

 Conservation

 The range of T. hygrophila has been considerably reduced by land clearing.
 In 2010 the species was recorded in three locations but it has not been seen since.
 It is listed as "vulnerable" in South Australia and as "critically endangered" under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The main threats to the species are land clearing and drying of the pools and other moist areas where it grows, due to changed drainage patterns.